Complaints and Investigations

 The State Auditor’s Office (SAO) investigates allegations of fraud, waste or abuse related to funds from the General Appropriations Act – expenditures by state agencies, colleges and universities or use of state grant money

 To report fraud, waste, or abuse, call the SAO Hotline at 1-800-TX-AUDIT (892-8348) or visit the State Auditor's Office website at https://sao.fraud.texas.gov/.

-Special Accreditation Investigations (SAI) are conducted by TEA's Special Investigations Unit (SIU).
+Special Investigations are conducted by TEA's Special Investigations Unit (SIU).

-(a) The agency shall adopt written procedures for conducting special accreditation investigations under this subchapter, including procedures that allow the agency to obtain information from district employees in a manner that prevents a district or campus from screening the information.
+(a) The agency shall adopt written procedures for conducting special investigations, including procedures that allow the agency to obtain information from district employees in a manner that prevents a district or campus from screening the information.
 The agency shall make the procedures available on the agency Internet website.
-Agency staff must be trained in the procedures and must follow the procedures in conducting the special accreditation investigation.
+Agency staff must be trained in the procedures and must follow the procedures in conducting the special investigation.

-(b) After completing a special accreditation investigation, the agency shall present preliminary findings to any person or entity the agency finds has violated a law, rule, or policy.
-Before issuing a report with its final findings, the agency must provide a person or entity the agency finds has violated a law, rule, or policy an opportunity for an informal review by the commissioner or a designated hearing examiner.
+(b) After completing a special investigation, the agency shall present preliminary findings to any person or entity the agency finds has violated a law, rule, or policy.

 The Office of General Inquiry provides general information and resources on matters related to the rights and responsibilities of parents under Chapter 26 of the Texas Education Code (TEC).

 Raise concerns about local school matters with the local administration first.
 The local school matters page includes examples of concerns that should be handled locally, like school staffing, academics, student conduct, facilities, or finance, and guidance about how to file a complaint.
 Spanish speakers are available (se habla español).